Ghabri-EL/WebComicApp/StayAtHomies/README.txt

 Story 7 :
 First insert a character by pressing the second button on the left hand side bar , then selecting the image of the desired character .
-Once thats done , select the speech button which is 11th button down on the left hand side bar .
+Once thats done , select the speech button which is 9th button down on the left hand side bar .
 A window will pop up where you can introduce the desired text , and press ok .
 A speech bubble will appear above the character with the desired text .
 Make sure the character is selected before inserting the speech bubble .

 Story 8 :
-Follow the same steps as described above in "Story 7" in order to insert a thought bubble by using the 12th button down from the left hand side bar .
+Follow the same steps as described above in "Story 7" in order to insert a thought bubble by using the 10th button down from the left hand side bar .
 Make sure character is selected before inserting the thought bubble .

 Extra :
-If you wish to delete a speech bubble or a thought bubble , use the 13th button down from the left hand side bar .
+If you wish to delete a speech bubble or a thought bubble , use the 11th button down from the left hand side bar .
 In order for the operation to work , make sure you select the character of which you want to delete the speech bubble .
 Niall McGurk: 33%
 Gabriel: 34%
 Daiana: 33%
 Ryan: 0%

-=== Sprint 5: Story 9 & 10 ===
+=== Story 9 & 10 ===

 How to execute :
 -Command to execute : java -jar StayAtHomies.jar